chsasank/chsasank.github.io/_posts/tech/2020-12-14-trio-tcp-protocol-tutorial.md

 $ python echo-server.py
 ```

 Use telnet in another terminal to talk to the server.
-Type 'hello' or 'hi', press enter and you should see that server responds back with 'hello' or 'hi'.
+Type 'hello' or 'hi', press enter and we should see that server responds back with 'hello' or 'hi'.

 ```
 $ telnet localhost 12345